azaynul10/linalg-ml-ds/README.md

 This repository contains all the course materials, assignments, and resources for the "Mathematics for Machine Learning and Data Science" Specialization.
 The contents are organized into the following folders:

-1. **Course 1: Linear Algebra for Machine Learning and Data Science**
+1. **Week 1: Systems of linear equations**
    - Lecture notes and slides
    - Programming assignments
-   - Quizzes and practice problems

-2. **Course 2: Calculus for Machine Learning and Data Science**
+2. **Week 2: Solving systems of linear equations**
    - Lecture notes and slides
    - Programming assignments
-   - Quizzes and practice problems

-3. **Course 3: Statistics and Probability for Machine Learning and Data Science**
+3. **Week 3: Vectors and Linear Transformations**
    - Lecture notes and slides
    - Programming assignments
-   - Quizzes and practice problems

-4. **Course 4: Capstone Project**
+4. **Week 4: Determinants and Eigenvectors**
-   - Project description and guidelines
-   - Sample data and resources
+    - Lecture notes and slides
+   - Programming assignments

 ## Getting Started

 To get started with this Specialization, you'll need to have Python installed on your machine.
-We recommend using the latest version of Python 3 and a popular Integrated Development Environment (IDE) like Jupyter Notebook, PyCharm, or Visual Studio Code.
+We recommend using the latest version of Python 3 and a popular Integrated Development Environment (IDE) like Jupyter Notebook.

 Each course folder contains detailed instructions on how to set up the required environment and complete the assignments.
 You can also refer to the official DeepLearning.AI course materials for additional guidance and support.